Rick712/cssttr/README.md

 In week two I began making the first interactions.
 I really enjoy box shadows, so I put in a few of them.
 I really like when you get the feeling that a website is a 3 dimensional space, and box shadows enable you to give that feeling to the user.
 I also added the last components to the website.
 When the components were working I started to add the requirements from the book CSS SECRETS.
 I enjoyed most of them, but there were some things I didn't like very much.

 Week two was the week I had a big problem with inheritance.
 I had two pages in where the main content was in a ``<main>`` element, and it took over the properties that I didn't want on that page.
 Luckily I found a way to fix this.

+In week two I also started experimenting with ``#id:target``.
+This was new for me, I didn't know you could alter properties of elements by a hash.
+I found it interesting how the elements take the new properties.
+I used this for a login form, and the mobile menu.
+I also used it on a other few small parts of the website.

+I also learned a few new selectors, like ``+``, and even the ``>`` was relatively new for me.
+I did know what it did, but since I wasn't allowed to use classes and id's, the ``>`` selector is really usefull.

 ### Week three
 In the last week I got quite some feedback about the website, mostly for the code.
 So in week 3 i cleaned up the code.
 The code was quite chaotic, and there was no logical order in it.
 When I fixed this I finished the interactions and the components.